ff-sdesai/existing-circleci-maven-sample/README.md

 		-DcloudName=${cloudName}
 		-DsecurityToken=${securityToken}

-* The Maven will automatically kick start the parallel execution of different examples inside perfecto packaage in parallel.
+* Maven will take care of kick starting the parallel execution of different examples inside perfecto package in parallel.

 ### Circle CI Integration:
 * This project contains a .yml file under .circleci / config.yml which will help CircleCI’s webhooks to listen for git updates.